 “Building Your Toolbox” videoconference series

 Each meeting in this monthly series will focus on discussing a different pain modality with an expert.
 The series will be done as a videoconference using the Zoom platform, so participants can see and hear one another and interact directly with an expert speaker.

-This series will be held on the first Tuesday of each month at 7:30 pm ET, beginning May 5 and ending December 1, and will be led by Gwenn Herman, LCSW, DCSW, and Bobbi Blades, a long-time chronic pain support group leader.
+This series is typically held on the first Tuesday of each month at 7:30 pm ET, and is led by Gwenn Herman, LCSW, DCSW, and Bobbi Blades, a long-time chronic pain support group leader.